frequency-chain/docs/pages/glossary.md

 ## Existential Deposit

 The minimum token amount an Account that is not associated with an MSA may have and still be considered alive.
+See [Message Source Accounts](./Identity/MessageSourceAccounts.md).

 ## Frequency Council

 The set of Frequency accounts that are responsible for certain governance actions, including Provider approval.
+See [Governance](./Governance/index.md).

 ## Frequency Network Foundation

 The organization which owns the intellectual property relating to Frequency.
+See [Collators](./Architecture/Collators.md).

 ## Frequency Node

 A server that participates in the Frequency network.
+See [Interaction Model](Architecture/InteractionModel.md).

 ## FRQCY